morris/typekit-cache/README.md

 In addition to the regular `wf-*` classes, the `wf-cached` class is added to the `<html>` tag on cache hit.

 To use `sessionStorage` instead, just replace the `localStorage` reference.

-Typekits may be quite large, and the performance impact of injecting them as inline stylesheets is not well tested.

 ## Contributing